mrblog/ya-lumen-restapi-skeleton/README.md

 #### Get a token using the API

-Now in PostMan, obtain a token with the email and password you used for the ToDo app.
+Now in PostMan, obtain a token from the API Key.

 Send a GET request to: http://localhost:8000/v1/token passing the API Key in the X-Api-Key header.

 ![getToken](screenshots/postman_token.png)

-You should receive a Success message along with the API Key.
+You should receive a Success message along with a token.

 #### Get all the courses